SitesAlign/ballz/README.md

 #FoundationPress by olefredrik

-This is just a modified version of FoundationPress
+<p>This is a slightly modified version of FoundationPress by olefredrik</p>

-The Stylesheets are present and working for those who are not SASS ready
+<p>The difference is that this copy has the necessary StyleSheets and Javascripts within the assets folder for those who do not have SASS or is not familiar with SASS.</p>

-Test
+<p>I, in no way, take credit for this work.
+The original can be found <a href="https://github.com/olefredrik/FoundationPress">Here</a>. </p>